 Mom’s Night Out – Kelly Locke, Emily Conroy-Krutz, Sarah Mayhew

-This is a new, informal group of primarily moms of school-age children who gather on a weeknight at a member’s home for snacks and fellowship with fellow Church women.
-Attendance is typically 4-10 people and we would like to reach out and engage with additional women who are interested in this casual group.
+This informal group of primarily moms of school-age children gather on a weeknight at a member’s home for snacks and fellowship.
+We hope that other women will join us!

-All Jr. High, Middle school and Sr. High youth are invited to be a part of Youth Group.
-We meet in Fellowship Hall after Church School until 3pm, we have lunch,together and split our time between mission, education and fun.
-Events include preparing and serving a meal at Advent House, going to the Best Corn Maze, Souper Supper for Caring and lock-in.
-Our planning session for this year will be on October 8.
-Parents and youth with their personal calendars in hand during church school hour.
-Hope to see you there.
+All Jr. High, Middle school and Sr. High youth are invited to be a part of our Youth Group.
+We meet after Church, have lunch, to plan youth missions that include preparing and serving a meal at Advent House, trips to a Corn Maze, and Souper Bowl for Caring to fund local shelters.

 Women’s Connection – Shirley Rumminger

-Women’s Connection meets September to May (excluding December) on the fourth Sunday at 12:30, following Adult Hour.
-We enjoy lunch provided by one or two women attending, join in a devotional time, then hear a presentation of a PCO member’s life and faith journey.
-Occasionally the program will center on a mission project or trip participated in by our members, and we are always open to service we can do.
-The hope of Women’s Connection is to build closer relationships among PCO women as we get to know each other better and learn of, are inspired by, the life experiences and faith which have formed us, and to strengthen our personal faith.
-There is no membership or expectation, as all women are welcome to attend whenever desired.
+Women’s Connection meets September to May (excluding December) on the fourth Sunday at 12:30.
+We enjoy lunch provided by one or two women attending, join in a devotional time, then hear a presentation of a member’s life and faith journey.
+All women are welcome to attend whenever desired.

 Women’s Dinner Out – Barbara Dorr

 Women’s Dinner Out occurs at 5:30 in the evening on the third Monday of every month except December.
-We eat at different restaurants that are chosen the month before.
-There is no set membership.
-Whoever can make it that particular month shows up.
+We have dinner at different restaurants.
 Our only agenda is to get to know each other better.
+Please join us!

 Writing Life Stories – Ron Dorr

-The choir performs on Sundays at the 10:00 am worship service from September to May and for a variety of other special occasions, with at least one major work with instrumental accompaniment.
-Senior high school students and older are invited to join us for music and fellowship.
+The choir performs on Sundays at the 10:00 am worship service from September to May and for celebration of our religious events.
+All members are invited to join us for music and fellowship.

 Bell Choirs – Irene Shutt